Geddy LeeVocals, bass, keyboards1968-2018

-They're from Toronto.
-In 1979 the Canadian government named them "Official Ambassadors Of Music."
+They're from Toronto, where they are held in very high esteem.
+In 1979, the Canadian government named Rush "Official Ambassadors Of Music."

 Peart's daughter Selena was killed in a car accident in 1997.
 Tragedy struck again when his wife, Jacqueline, died of cancer the following year.
 Peart remarried in 2000.

-Peart writes most of the lyrics.
+Peart wrote most of the lyrics.
 Their original drummer, John Rutsey, left the band due to creative differences and complications with his diabetes.
 He became a bodybuilder.

 Geddy Lee was born Gary Lee Weinrib.
 "Geddy" came from his grandmother's pronunciation of "Gary" - she had a Yiddish accent.
 Alex Lifeson was born Alexander Zivojinovic.